Rey (Star Wars): Characterization

 Rey is introduced as a 19-year-old woman in The Force Awakens.
 She is stubborn, headstrong, brave, optimistic, and maintains fierce loyalty to her friends.
 Matthew Yglesias of Vox wrote, "Rey is considerably less callow than Luke".
 Ridley says of the character, "It's not because Rey is strong that she's amazing.
 It's all the complexities of a human.
 It's because she is a well-drawn person who is struggling with things and you're with her."

 Rey is highly Force-sensitive, which is revealed when she is presented with the lightsaber first owned by Anakin Skywalker, then his son Luke.
-Without training, she is able to use the Force and defeat the powerful (albeit injured) Kylo Ren in a duel.
+Without training, she is able to use the Force and defeat the powerful Kylo Ren in a duel.

 On the mirror-invoking vision Rey experiences in The Last Jedi, writer and director Rian Johnson said that it represents the character learning that she has to connect with herself.

 In The Last Jedi, Rey also discovers she has a connection in the Force with Kylo Ren, in which Rian Johnson claims that it was used as a way to make Rey engage with him and get the two characters to talk without fighting each other, to further develop their relationship.
 Johnson explains that Rey seeing Kylo shirtless during one of these connections shows the increasing intimacy between them during their interactions.
-In The Rise of Skywalker, it is revealed that this connection makes them two halves of a "dyad" in the Force, and the co-writer of the film, Chris Terrio, explains this relationship as being "sort of soulmate[s] in the Force" and “twins of fate, twins of destiny.”
+In The Rise of Skywalker, it is revealed that this connection makes them two halves of a "dyad" in the Force, and the co-writer of the film, Chris Terrio, explains this relationship as being "sort of soulmate[s] in the Force" and "twins of fate, twins of destiny".

 Both Johnson and director J.J.
 Abrams described their relationship as a romance.
-Abrams elaborated about his perception of it during the production of The Force Awakens as having a "brother-sister thing" as much as a "romantic thing", and that it is not "literally a sexually romantic kind of thing", but they are spiritually bound together in way that Abrams claims that it felt romantic to him.